viaacode/ldap2deewee/README.md

 #### LDAP Container

 A container which runs an LDAP server with an empty structure can be found [here](https://github.com/viaacode/docker-openldap-sc-idm "docker-openldap-sc-idm").

-The `./additional_containers/openldap/sample.ldif` in this repo provides a couple of orgs and people which can be used while testing locally.
-The LDIF file can be imported after creating the LDAP server.
-It can also be loaded in when building the container.
-To do so, move `sample.ldif` to the ldif folder of the openldap repo before building the docker image.
+The custom `objectClasses` and `attributeTypes` can be found [here](https://github.com/viaacode/viaa-ldap-schema "viaa-ldap-schema").
+The latter repository also contains a `sample.ldif` file with some `orgs` and `persons`.

 #### PostgreSQL Container